Ri-butz/ReWriteX-Hikari/README.md

 - [IamLooper](https://github.com/iamlooper)
 - [Tak🌿](https://github.com/takeru-kageyuki)
 - [Simonsmh](https://github.com/simonsmh)
-- And all my friends who contributed to the" ui_print "  development of the project and many others
+- And all my friends who contributed to the development of the project and many others